xoloAyush/policy-pages/shipping-policy.md

 # Shipping Policy

-No physical goods are shipped from this website.
+No physical or digital goods are shipped from this website.
-This is a personal project for testing payment integration.
-All content and actions are purely digital and non-commercial.
+This project is for demonstration purposes only and involves no real deliveries or products.